MinecraftCitiesNetwork/democracycraft-wiki/docs/rules.md

 - Discussions about controversial topics such as real world politics and world religion are not permitted in public channels.
 - You are not allowed to impersonate or mimic other players or Staff members.
 - Tickets must be used for assistance purposes only.
 - Do not mix Staffing with in-game politics.
-Staff members play a role that is seperate to governance, you are not permitted to use the fact of elevated permissions or official duties for political purposes.
+  - Staff members play a role that is seperate to governance.
+  - You are not permitted to use the fact they have elevated permissions or conduct official duties for any political purposes.

 ### 2. Chat
 - Please do not excessively repeat your messages, use capital letters or profanity in your messages.
 - You are not permitted to communicate in **any** other languages than English in public channels.
 - If your speech is altered by in-game drinks, you are not permitted to speak in public channels.
 - You **must** use the #➕ | Create VC channel on our [Discord server](https://discord.gg/democracy) when you are streaming or recording.
-In addition to this, you must inform people who join your voice channel that you are recording.
+  - Inform people who join your voice channel that you are recording.

 ### 3. Advertising
-- Advertising must be kept to /ad in-game or appropriate advertisement channels on our main Discord server.
+- Advertising must be kept to ``/ad`` in-game or appropriate advertisement channels on our main Discord server.
 - You must not advertise for any reason in private messages.
 - Discord servers or Minecraft servers that are not for the purposes of DemocracyCraft are not allowed to be advertised anywhere.

 ### 4. Properties
-- You are not allowed to steal **anywhere**, this applies to unlocked chests as well.
+- You are not allowed to steal from any place or any person.
 - You may not destroy, obstruct or otherwise cause physical disturbances on property that you do not own.
 Lava casting and flooding are also not permitted under this guideline.

 :::danger This does not apply to the Wilderness
 You are allowed to destroy anything which is **unclaimed** in the Wilderness.
 This rule however still applies to anything that is **claimed**.
 :::